PeterBontinck/pico-dro/README.md

 * **The Pico W firmware will connect to your wifi network and start the webserver**

 TODO add screenshot
-TODO rename to `boot.py` and `main.py` on not use`mpremote exec "import boot_disabled"` and start the firmware on power-up
+TODO rename `boot.py` and `main.py` to not use`mpremote exec "import boot_disabled"` and start the firmware on power-up

 ---